aghesh001/IQ-Binar-file-Creator/README.md

 # IQ-Binary-file-Creator

-This file will generate an iq binary file of the format singed 16 bit intefger if provided i and q data's in an specific formate.
+This file will generate an iq binary file of the format singed 16 bit intefger if provided i and q data's in an specific format.

 ## Prerequisite